sgrassie/sgrassie.github.io/Snow/_drafts/give-your-test-console-app-some-loving.md

 It's probably a horrible little throwaway console application which you just haven't gotten around to deleting yet, and seeing as it's there might as well get used to do this and this and this and... it's now an essential development tool.

-It's also probably a horrible mess of spaghetti code and arcane command line switches that have to be called in a certain order in order to get it to do anything useful.
+It's also probably a horrible mess of spaghetti code and arcane command line switches that have to be called in a certain order in order to get it to do anything useful, and woebetide you if any of the values are wrong or missing because you've got no error checking.

 It doesn't have to be that way.